dayta-ai/deepo/README.md

 ### Other info
 1. Container name
+*DeveloperName_Project_index*

-The suffix of container name indicate the index of container, you can multiple containers at the same time by run start.sh multiple times. ~~To do: make container index incremental~~ If there are multiple developers sharing same linux user account, you should set the DEVELOPER_NAME variable.
+The suffix of container name indicate the index of container, you can multiple containers at the same time by run start.sh multiple times. ~~To do: make container index incremental~~ Containers from different developers are distinguished by the DEVELOPER_NAME prefix

 2. User password